Applying is easy and you can get started online.

 Students use best practice model from the book Discovering Hope: Building Vitality in Rural Congregations to explore STaR ministry.
 Special emphases are placed on the context of STaR communities and congregations, effective congregational and community leadership in the STaR context, and the role of the laity in STaR ministries.

-This year long seminar provides students with a structured process to implement the research design of their approved research proposal and to incorporate their findings into their final thesis.
-The seminar meets during the year for three two-day work sessions in helping all participants finalize the chapters of their theses.
-Course will be registered as 0.5 course in both CL terms.
+This yearlong seminar provides students with a structured process to implement the research design of their approved research proposal and to incorporate their findings into their final thesis.
+The seminar meets during the year (in person or virtually) for three work sessions in helping all participants finalize the chapters of their theses.
+Two full courses.
+COURSE MEETS JUNE 27-29 AND NOVEMBER 13-15, 2017

 Download:Curriculum VitaePublication Photo